A correlated pseudo-marginal approach to doubly intractable problems: Doubly intractable problems

 Previous research on doubly intractable problems is mainly divided into the auxiliary variable approach and the likelihood approximation approach; see \cite{park2018bayesian} for an excellent review of both approaches.

 The auxiliary variable approach cleverly chooses the joint transition kernel of the parameters and the auxiliary variables so that the normalising function cancels in the resulting MH acceptance ratio.
-The most well-known algorithms are the exchange algorithm \citep{murray2006mcmc} and the auxiliary variable method \citep{moller2006efficient}.
-Both algorithms are model dependent and rely on the sampling technique used to draw observations from the likelihood function.
+The most well-known algorithms in this space are the exchange algorithm \citep{murray2006mcmc} and the auxiliary variable method \citep{moller2006efficient}. \cite{Andrieu2020MetropolisHastingsWA} extend the exchange algorithm by leveraging averaged acceptance ratios for improved stability.
+These algorithms are model-dependent and, crucially, rely on the sampling technique used to draw observations from the likelihood function.
 Perfect sampling \citep{propp1996exact} is often used to generate data samples from the model without knowing the normalising function.
 However, for some complex models, such as the Ising model on a large grid, perfect sampling is prohibitively expensive.
 To overcome this issue, \cite{liang2010double} and \cite{liang2016adaptive} relax the requirement of exact sampling and propose the double MH sampler and the adaptive exchange algorithm.
-However, the former generates inexact inference results and the latter suffers from memory issues as many intermediate variables need to be stored within each iteration.
+However, the former generates inexact inference results, while the latter suffers from memory issues as many intermediate variables need to be stored within each iteration.